FAQ

 Yes, Unico adopts, by default, a limit of 10 TPS (transactions per second) per customer.
 This control is essential to ensure the stability, security and good performance of the platform, especially in DoS (Denial of Service) attack scenarios.

 This value is usually contractually agreed, but can be adjusted according to the customer's needs.
-If you wish to increase the TPS limit — either temporarily (for example, during a promotional action or seasonal event) or permanently (due to an increase in operational volume) — just contact the person responsible for your account and/or project.
+If you want to increase the TPS limit — either temporarily (for example, during a promotional action or seasonal event) or permanently (due to increased operational volume) — just contact the person responsible for your account and/or project.
 From there, our team will guide and operationalize the limit increase.

 Important: when exceeding the stipulated TPS limit, additional requests will receive the error code 429 (Too Many Requests).

-What are the differences between By Unico and By Client integrations?
+What are the differences between the By Unico and By Client integrations?

-by Unico: For companies that want a partner to manage the user experience with best practices and privacy, in addition to the ease of orchestrating flows with Unico's capabilities and the automatic update of technologies, such as SDKs.
+by Unico: For companies that want to have a partner manage the user experience with best practices and privacy, in addition to the ease of orchestrating flows with Unico's capabilities and automatic updating of technologies such as SDKs.

-With by Unico, we are responsible for managing your end user's entire experience, applying best UX design and security practices, focusing on conversion optimization, while taking care of all updates and maintenance.
-It can be used both as a webview or iFrame within your application, and in the messaging flow in an asynchronous operation (via WhatsApp, SMS and/or E-mail).
+With by Unico, we are responsible for managing your end user's entire experience, applying UX design and security best practices, focusing on conversion optimization, while handling all updates and maintenance.
+It can be used both as a webview or iFrame within your application, and in message flows in an asynchronous operation (via WhatsApp, SMS and/or Email).

 With by Client you have the freedom to create and manage the end user's journey as you prefer, leveraging Unico's capabilities in the backend and integrating other authentication technologies as needed.